YuJames/ai-case-study/README.md

 * 2016

 Who are the founders of the company?
-* Nanonets was cofounded by Sarjoun Skaff and Shubham Bhardwaj
+* Nanonets was cofounded by Sarjoun Skaff and Shubham Bhardwaj.

 How did the idea for the company (or project) come about?
 * They recognized an opportunity to help companies more efficiently process their data with AI.

 How is the company funded?
 How much funding have they received?
 * In 2022 they raised $10 million in series A funding.
-In 2024 they raised another $29 million in series B funding, bringing the current total to $42 million.
+In 2024 they raised another $29 million in series B funding, bringing the current total to **$42 million**.

 ## Business Activities
 What specific problem is the company or project trying to solve?